 - As well as defining individual parts of your page (such as "a paragraph" or "an image"), HTML is also used to define areas of your website (such as "the header," "the navigation menu," or "the main content column.")
 This article looks into how to plan a basic website structure and how to write the HTML to represent this structure.

 - Writing HTML is fine, but what if something goes wrong, and you can't work out where the error in the code is?
 This article will introduce you to some tools that can help.

 The following assessments will test your understanding of the HTML basics covered in the guides above.

 - Marking up a letter

-- We all learn to write a letter sooner or later; it is also a useful example to test out our text formatting skills!
-So in this assessment you'll be given a letter to mark up.
+- We all learn to write a letter sooner or later; it is also a useful example to test out text formatting skills.
+In this assessment, you'll be given a letter to mark up.

 - Structuring a page of content

-- This assessment tests your ability to use HTML to structure a simple page of content, containing a header, footer, navigation menu, main content, and sidebar.
+- This assessment tests your ability to use HTML to structure a simple page of content, containing a header, a footer, a navigation menu, main content, and a sidebar.

 - Web literacy basics 1

 - An excellent Mozilla foundation course that explores and tests a lot of the skills talked about in the Introduction to HTML module.
 Learners get familiar with reading, writing, and participating on the web in this six-part module.
 Discover the foundations of the web through production and collaboration.

 Help us improve our guides and tutorials like this one by taking our survey here.